splunk/splunk-operator/docs/Examples.md

 splunk-operator-67596d99f4-vwm7r   1/1     Running   0          81m
 ```

-To login, you can forward port 8000 to one of the search heads, or use a load
+To login you can forward port 8000 to one of the search heads, or use a load
 balancing service that is automatically created for your deployment:

 ```